While spending only one day in Dublin isn’t quite enough to see all of the city, it is a long enough time to get a great impressions.

 Besides having an absolutely beautiful campus to admire, Trinity College is one of the things to do during your one day in Dublin.
 It is not only one of the most prestigious colleges in Europe but also one of the biggest tourist attractions in Ireland.

 This university is also home to the famous Book of Kells, the ancient Latin new testament made by Celtic monks as early as 800 AD.
 The Book of Kells is what draws visitors in, but the old library here is another magnificent site to see on its own and feels straight out of a Harry Potter movie.
-Just look:
+Just look and you’ll easily see why this is one of the most famous and beautiful libraries in the world.

 If you’re an Oscar Wilde fan you can also visit the exterior of his birthplace at 21 Westland Row.
 But do not try to go inside as this is a writing center for the students at Trinity College, you wouldn’t want to disturb or disrupt a lecture.